 The meeting room shall be reserved on a "first come, first served" basis with priority given to library meetings or programs.
 The group member who makes the meeting room reservation for the group or organization will be responsible for any audio-visual, electrical, or kitchen equipment used during a meeting.
 The group must request the use of equipment when the reservation of the room is made.
-Reservations may be made up to a year in advance.
+Reservations may be made up to 3 months in advance.
 No group may use the room more often than two evenings per month.
 Exceptions may be granted by the Director.

 The group will be held responsible for any damage to the meeting room, except for normal wear.
 The room and kitchen equipment must be left clean and tidy.